vaughanknight/vaughan/README.md

 and expect my teams to hold me accountable.

 I believe people perform at their best when they believe they belong, are included, heard, valued, and supported.
-I believe Teams perform at their best when they leverage the diverse perspectives of everyone in the team, and in turn create an inclusive environment for their people.
+I believe teams perform at their best when they leverage the diverse perspectives of everyone in the team, and in turn create an inclusive environment for their people.